wanforge/quotes/README.md

 - 🎙️ Mimpi tidak akan terwujud dengan sendirinya

 ## N
+- 🌛 No one can make you feel inferior without your consent.
 - 🌸 Nothing is softer or more flexible than water, yet nothing can resist it.
 - 🥁 Nothing in life is to be feared.
 It is only to be understood.